Quantum algorithm for the Navier Stokes equations by using the streamfunction vorticity formulation and the lattice Boltzmann method: The quantum algorithm

 \emph{Encoding} - In the first step initial values of vorticity $ \omega\left(\mathbf{x},0\right) $, stream function $ \psi\left(\mathbf{x},0\right) $, source term $ S\left(\mathbf{x},0\right) $ (Eq.(\ref{9})), and boundary condition related to Eq.(\ref{14}), defined in vector form as

 is encoded into the quantum state as

 To encode this initial vector into the quantum state a quantum register $ q $ with $ \log_2(32(N\times M)) $ qubits is required, while the two ancillary registers, denoted with the indexes $ a_1 $ and $ a_2 $, are introduced for calculation purposes only.
 This initialization of an arbitrary vector into the corresponding quantum state is achieved by using the reverse iterative procedure proposed by Shende et al. \cite{Shende} and it is part of the Qiskit \cite{Qiskit} framework.
+It should be noted that during the simulation this type of encoding is performed before each time step, i.e. after the re-initialization of the quantum state at the end of the time step is conducted.

 \emph{Collision} - In the collision step, where by using $ \varepsilon=1.0 $, Eq.(\ref{8}) and Eq.(\ref{9}) are reduced to a much simpler form, i.e. $ \hat{f}_\alpha(\mathbf{x},t)=f^{eq} _\alpha $ and $ \hat{g}_\alpha(\mathbf{x},t)=g^{eq} _\alpha+\Delta t w_{\alpha} S $, respectively, equilibrium functions $ f^{eq} _\alpha $ and $ g^{eq} _\alpha $ are first calculated by performing multiplication of vector $ \bm{\uplambda} $ with the diagonal matrix $ A $ having entries corresponding to Eq.(\ref{6}) and Eq.(\ref{7}).
 In that sense matrix $ A $ is constructed of 32 $ M \times M $ diagonal blocks, in which entries of the first 5 diagonal blocks correspond to vorticity equilibrium function $ f_{\alpha} $ (Eq.\ref{6}) without the vorticity term $ \omega\left(\mathbf{x},t\right) $, the second group of 5 diagonal blocks refers to the stream function equilibrium function $ g_{\alpha} $ (Eq.\ref{7}) excluding the stream term $ \psi\left(\mathbf{x},t\right) $, while the third group of 5 diagonal blocks and the fourth diagonal $ M \times M $ block correspond to the source term $ S $, and the boundary condition for the vorticity, respectively.
 For the source term $ S $ only weight coefficient $ w_{\alpha} $ is used, while in case of the boundary condition prefactor $ 1/\sqrt{2} $ is applied.
 According to Eq.(\ref{17}) the second half of matrix $ A $ is populated by simply copying the entries from the first half of the matrix.
 The upper and lower half of the matrix are denoted as $ A_1 $ and $ A_2 $, respectively.
 To implement this non-unitary matrix into the quantum algorithm the linear combination of unitaries approach \cite{Low} is applied.
 To perform this task unitary operators $ B_1 $ and $ B_2 $ are constructed from matrix $ A $, using the approach from \cite{Tao} first, where $ B_1=A_1+i\sqrt{I-A_1^2} $ and $ B_2=A_2-i\sqrt{I-A_2^2} $ are the upper and lower half of operator $ B $, respectively.
 The collision step is then implemented by applying the operator in the form